mohanraj-nagasamy/ocr_code_challenge/README.md

 # OcrCodeChallenge

-This gem is to read Bank OCR charaters.
-The spec is below
+This gem is to Bank OCR charater reader.
+The spec is below:

 ### Specification